 This special exhibition tells the story of Factory Records' formative years from 1978 to 1982, and how their innovative work in music, technology and design gave Manchester an authentic voice and distinctive identity.
 Founded by Tony Wilson and Alan Erasmus, the label played an influential part in the city's transformation from an industrial powerhouse to a beacon of art and culture.

-Use Hearing Protection: the early years of Factory Records is a new exhibition, reinterpreting the display hosted at Chelsea Space, London in 2019.
-The exhibition is being developed in partnership with Jon Savage, Mat Bancroft and Warner Music UK.
+Use Hearing Protection: The early years of Factory Records is a new exhibition, reinterpreting the display hosted at Chelsea Space, London in 2019.
+The development of new content for Use Hearing Protection: The early years of Factory Records was carried out by the Science and Industry Museum with the support of Jon Savage and Mat Bancroft, and Stuart Wheeley at Warner Music UK.

 The gallery itself embodies the industrial architecture that influenced Factory and features in much of its identity.

 Factory was a work of conceptual art as much as a record label for Joy Division and New Order (and later the Happy Mondays), so an exhibition is the perfect way to tell the story.

 This exhibition is a real achievement, evidently a labour of love and much more than a quick trot through the familiar aspects of the Factory story.

 Join us on Thursday 23 September for an after-hours celebration of Manchester’s music scene.

 Sign up to our newsletter to be the first to know when tickets are available to book.